-We have entered into Advent, the time marked o in the Christian calendar when we pay attention to the miracle of the incarnation.
+We have entered into Advent, the time marked off in the Christian calendar when we pay attention to the miracle of the incarnation.
 Advent comes from the Latin adventus, which means coming or visit.
 Advent means that God has come to us in the person of Jesus.
-And that is not all, for the rst advent anticipates the second advent to come.
+And that is not all, for the first advent anticipates the second advent to come.
 Jesus has come and is coming.
 If hope has a history, it also has a future.

 But let us not move too fast.
 Before the coming there is the waiting.